riotkit-org/riotkit-do/docs/source/quickstart.rst

 YAML syntax has an advantage of simplicity and clean syntax, custom bash tasks can be defined there easier than in Python.
 To use YAML you need to define **makefile.yaml** file in .rkd directory.

+:ref:`READ MORE ABOUT YAML SYNTAX IN THE BEGINNERS GUIDE`

 **NOTICE: makefile.py and makefile.yaml can exist together.
 Python version will be loaded first, the YAML version will append changes in priority.**

 .. literalinclude:: ../examples/yaml/.rkd/makefile.yaml